1. Improving integration

 Do they have a valid argument?

 Many analyses require quite some calculating power from the computer.
-For example: in order to calculate the revenue of a pharmaceutical wholesaler per account manager, per quarter no less than 25 million rows need to ploughed through.
+For example: in order to calculate the revenue of a pharmaceutical wholesaler per account manager, per quarter no less than 25 million rows need to be plowed through.

 Operational processes are at risk